lando-cal/tech-notes/docs/saltstack.md

 - `salt-cloud`: Salt Cloud is the system used to provision virtual machines on various public clouds via a cleanly controlled profile and mapping system.
 - `salt-cp`: Salt copy copies a local file out to all of the Salt minions matched by the given target.
 - `salt-key`: Salt-key executes simple management of Salt server public keys used for authentication.
+- `salt-minion`: The Salt minion daemon, receives commands from a remote Salt master.
 - `salt-run`: salt-run is the frontend command for executing Salt Runners.
 Salt runners are simple modules used to execute convenience functions on the master.
 - `salt-ssh`: Salt SSH allows for salt routines to be executed using only SSH for transport.